 1. Find a neutral head position.
 Hardly anyone has this!
 It is the fastest and easiest way to improve your non-verbal communication.
 Notice where you chin is placed.
 Are you lifting your chin to people when you speak to them, or are you pointing it at their feet?
 You should not be looking up or down at people.
 This weakens your image incredibly.
 If your chin is too far down, you look shy and surly.
 If it is too high and you are speaking with a taller individual, you will appear to be searching for their approval – even needy.
 If you are taller and are still tilting your chin up to people, you are giving a strong impression of negligence and distraction.

-Also do not cock your head from side to side.
+Also do not tilt your head from side to side.
 You appear coy and indecisive when you tilt your head from side to side.
 It can also appear flirtatious!
 Watch out.
 You can be communicating something completely contrary to your intentions.

 2. Stop shifting your weight!
 Stand centered over both feet.
 Bend knees slightly.
 Do not rock forward and backward.
 Do not cock the hips to the side.
 When you shift your weight, you appear distracted and agitated.
 You are giving the impression that you would rather be elsewhere.
 Do not lean on desks, walls, or chairs.
 You should appear strong enough to stand alone on two feet – unsupported.